jonrau1/CodeArtifactVulnScanner/README.md

 #### Will this solution work with CodeCommit?

 No, not as designed.
 Any modifications to this solution for purpose of scanning dependencies within CodeCommit are out of scope but could perhaps be added in scope in the future.
+I do reccomend using [Amazon CodeGuru Reviewer](https://aws.amazon.com/codeguru/) (if you use Python or Java) though, it has some built in [Security](https://aws.amazon.com/about-aws/whats-new/2020/12/amazon-codeguru-reviewer-announces-security-detectors-improve-code-security/) checks.

 #### Why is CVSSv2.0 used instead of CVSSv3.1?